syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Worksheet.md

 A complete working example for copying Excel worksheets in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Worksheet%20Features/Copy%20Worksheet).

-Specific copy options can be choosen while copying a worksheet, which helps to achieve customized copying by ignoring certain formatting.
+Specific copy options can be chosen while copying a worksheet, which helps to achieve customized copying by ignoring certain formatting.
 For more information about copy options, please refer [ExcelWorksheetCopyFlags](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.ExcelWorksheetCopyFlags.html).

 ### Moving a Worksheet